Khan says ‘lives could have been saved’ if Government kept him informed on Covid

 Mr Khan said: “I couldn’t disagree with him saying the impact on the markets and so forth, my frustration (was) a further 24 hours of this virus spreading.
 What impact would that have on the financial markets, on our productivity and so forth?”

-The inquiry is expected to hear from Andy Burnham and Steve Rotheram, the mayors of Greater Manchester and the Liverpool City Region, later on Monday, before hearing from a number of other senior figures throughout the week.
+Later on Monday, Andy Burnham and Steve Rotheram, the mayors of Greater Manchester and the Liverpool City Region, also criticised the lack of communication from central government – both at the start of the pandemic and as restrictions changed throughout 2020.

-Former health secretary Matt Hancock is due to give evidence on Thursday and Friday, after the inquiry has heard from former deputy prime minister Dominic Raab and Communities Secretary Michael Gove.
+Mr Burnham said he had not been invited to a single Cobra meeting despite “repeatedly” asking to attend, and had been left with no formal way to raise concerns about policy.

+He said a “London-centricity” meant the experience of places such as Manchester did not receive the attention it should have, citing the decision to lift lockdown in May 2020 when cases had fallen in London but were still high in the North.